Looking to find your next pair of running shoes?

 - What are your running goals for these shoes?
 Are you training for your first 100km?
 Or your first 10km?
 Are you going to only be using them once a week on the treadmill, or are you going to run the streets every morning on the way to work?

-- What terrain will I use the shoes in?
+- What terrain will you use the shoes in?
 Running shoes broadly fall into two categories – trail and road.
 Trail shoes have more grip and tread on the sole, road shoes have flatter, more efficient soles.
 If you plan to do a bit of street running and a bit of trail running, opt for trail shoes that have comparatively little tread.

 - What’s your running shoe experience and history?
 Did that pair of New Balance you had fit you perfectly?
 Great!
 You can start to explore similar models.
 Did those cushioned shoes leave you with shin splints?
 OK good, we know what to avoid.